HuggingFace Scraper — Models, Datasets & Spaces avatar

 What is GGUF and why detect it?

 GGUF (GPT-Generated Unified Format) is the quantized model file format used by llama.cpp, LM Studio, and Ollama for local CPU inference.
 When a model repo includes a .gguf sibling file, it can run on consumer hardware without a GPU.
-Set includeDetails=true and filter your dataset on has_gguf=true to find inference-ready open-weights models.
+Set includeDetails=true and filter your dataset on has_gguf=true to list all inference-ready open-weights models.

 Is scraping the HuggingFace Hub legal?